 The Student Life office is located in the Eubanks Activity Center.
-The Dean of Students and Student Life staff coordinate student life programs and activities and provide pastoral counseling services to students.
+The Vice President for Student Life and Student Life staff coordinate student life programs and activities and provide pastoral counseling services to students.
 This office also maintains the Church on the Hill benevolence fund to assist students with certain needs.
 Benevolence inquiries should be directed to the office of Student Life.